harrisj/confidential-survey/README.md

 - Whenever possible, users should be presented with an option to explicitly decline to answer.
-Users always have the option of silently declining by not selecting any choice, but those rejections are simply not counted vs. an active decline
+Users always have the option of silently declining by not selecting any choice, but those rejections are simply not counted vs. an active decline.
-- Intersections should be used sparingly and in such a way that a specific subpopulation can not be used to deanonymize survey respondents.
+- Intersections should be used sparingly and in such a way that a specific subpopulation cannot be used to deanonymize survey respondents.

 ## Caveats About Anonymity